doc-ai/tensorflow-ios-framework/README.md

 ## Pod

-This framework is wrapped in the [TensorIOTensorFlow pod](https://github.com/doc-ai/tensorio-tensorflow-ios), which you can including in a cocoapods project with:
+This framework is wrapped in the [TensorIOTensorFlow pod](https://github.com/doc-ai/tensorio-tensorflow-ios).
+The cocoapod is the simplest way to include this framework in your project.
+It vends the tensorflow, protobuf, and nsync libraries as well as all the required headers.

+Include the pod with:

 ```
 pod 'TensorIOTensorFlow'